juan-gsan/juan-gsan/README.md

 My name is Juan, I'm a fullstack developer.

-I'm currently expanding my knowledge and looking to collaborate on anything that can make me a better developer or a better person!
+I'm currently expanding my knowledge and looking to collaborate on anything that can make me a better developer!

 In case you want to contact me, this is my e-mail: juan.gsanchez13@gmail.com